R&H Logo

 Parting Words

-Katy also recommends being very careful when discussing the details of your case with others, even friends, and especially those who may have been involved in the accident.
+They also recommend being very careful when discussing the details of your case with others, even friends, and especially those who may have been involved in the accident.

-“Anything you say could turn into a witness tampering charge,” she said.
-“Really talk to an attorney about how to manage relationships while a case is pending.”
+“Anything you say could turn into a witness tampering charge.
+Really, talk to an attorney about how to manage relationships while a case is pending.”

 From R&H Client Scott

-When asked what advice he would give others who may be in a similar situation as he was, Scott said to invoke your right to remain silent.
+When asked what advice he would give others who may be in a similar situation to his, Scott advised them to invoke their right to remain silent.

 “Don’t talk to the police.
 Don’t give statements.
 Call R&H — always first,” he said.
 “An attorney will know better [than you] and will be able to give you a chance for a better case.”